On the Todd Class of the Permutohedral variety: Introduction

-In the present paper we use our formula in Theorem \ref{thm:main} to find a negative value for $\bv$ on cones in braid fans, hence disproving Conjecture \ref{conj:refined}.
-This does not imply that Conjecture \ref{conj:main} is false, and in fact we present a proof, independent of the rest of the paper, that the linear coefficient of the Ehrhart polynomial of any lattice generalized permutohedron is positive.
-This result was proved independently by Jochemko and Ravichandran in \cite{kat}, using different techniques from what are presented in this paper.
+Despite of these positive results we've obtained in our previous work towards Conjecture \ref{conj:refined}, in the present paper we use our main result - the combinatorial formula described in Theorem \ref{thm:main} - to find negative values for $\bv$ on some cones in braid fans, hence disproving Conjecture \ref{conj:refined}.
+Note that this does not imply that Conjecture \ref{conj:main} is false, and in fact we present a proof, independent of the rest of the paper, that the linear coefficient of the Ehrhart polynomial of any lattice generalized permutohedron is positive, providing further evidence to Conjecture \ref{conj:main}.
+This positivity result of linear Ehrhart coefficient was proved independently by Jochemko and Ravichandran in \cite{kat} using different techniques from ours.
+More recent evidence for Conjecture \ref{conj:main} was found recently by Ferroni in \cite{hypersimplices} where it is proved that hypersimplices are Ehrhart positive.
+So even though we disproved our Conjecture \ref{conj:refined} we still believe Conjecture \ref{conj:main} is true, but its resolution requires a different approach.

-Finally, as a consequence of these negative values we also obtained the following result about the permutohedral variety.
+Finally, as a consequence of these negative $\bv$-values we also obtained the following result about the permutohedral variety of independent interest.

 \begin{thm} The Todd class of the permutohedral variety $X_d$ is not effective for $d\geq 24$.
 That is, there is no way of expressing it as a nonnegative combination of cycles. \end{thm}